How to Reduce Tax Liability with New IRS Penalty Relief and Installment Agreements

 “We have an obligation to work with taxpayers who are struggling to make ends meet,” said IRS Commissioner Doug Shulman. ”This new approach makes sense for taxpayers and for the nation’s tax system, and it’s part of a wider effort we have underway to help struggling taxpayers to reduce tax liability.”

 The IRS announced plans for new penalty relief on how to reduce tax liability for the unemployed on failure-to-pay penalties, which are one of the biggest factors a financially distressed taxpayer faces on a tax bill.

 To assist those most in need to reduce tax liability, a six-month grace period on failure-to-pay penalties will be made available to certain wage earners and self-employed individuals in order to reduce tax liability.
-The request for an extension of time to pay will result in relief from the failure to pay penalty for tax year 2011 only if the tax, interest and any other penalties are fully paid by Oct.
+The request for an extension of time to pay will result in relief from the failure to pay penalty for the tax year 2011 only if the tax, interest, and any other penalties are fully paid by Oct.
 15, 2012.

 How to reduce tax liability using the penalty relief will be available to two categories of taxpayers:

 • Wage earners who have been unemployed at least 30 consecutive days during 2011 or in 2012 up to the April 17 deadline for filing a federal tax return this year.

 • Self-employed individuals who experienced a 25 percent or greater reduction in business income in 2011 due to the economy.

 Reduce tax liability using penalty relief is subject to income limits.
 A taxpayer’s income must not exceed $200,000 if he or she files as married filing jointly or not exceed $100,000 if he or she files as single or head of household.
 Reduce tax liability penalty relief is also restricted to taxpayers whose calendar year 2011 balance due does not exceed $50,000.